localForage/localForage/README.md

 ## Forcing localStorage ##

-For development, it can be easier to use the slower--but easier to debug--localStorage backend.
+For development, it can be easier to use the slower--but easier to debug--localStorage driver.
 Because localStorage can easily be inspected from the console, we allow for this with a simple global variable assignment: `window._FORCE_LOCALSTORAGE = true;`.
-If this is set to any truthy value, localStorage will be used regardless of backend.
+If this is set to any truthy value, localStorage will be used regardless of driver.

 ## Backbone.js ##